lino-framework/book/docs/dev/projects.rst

 What is a project?
 ==================

-You will notice that we use the word **project** for quite a lot of things.
+We use the word **project** for quite a lot of things.
 But for Lino developers they all have one thing in common: each project is a directory on your file system.
 You "activate" a project by opening a terminal and changing to its directory.
 That's all.
 Almost all.
 Read on.

 There are different types of "projects".
+A **Django project** contains at least two files :xfile:`manage.py` and :xfile:`settings.py`.
+For **Atelier**, a project must contain at least a file :xfile:`tasks.py`.
+An *Atelier* project can contain one or more *Django* projects.

+- An atelier project usually corresponds to a public code repository (using Git or Mercurial).
+But you can have unpublished projects which have no repo at all.
+- An atelier project usually corresponds to a given Python package to be published on PyPI.
+- An atelier project can have a number of Sphinx document trees (default is one tree named :file:`docs`).

+You will have different **root directories** containing projects.
 You don't want to have them all under a single top-level directory.
-You will have different **root directories** containing projects.
 We suggest the following naming conventions.

 .. xfile:: ~/repositories

-    The :file:`~/repositories` directory is your collection of repositories of projects for which you are not the author, but you cloned a copy of the development repository, as explained in :ref:`lino.dev.install` or the installation instructions for
+    The :file:`~/repositories` directory is your collection of code repositories of projects for which you cloned a copy.
+We created this directory in :ref:`lino.dev.install`.
-    :ref:`cosi`, :ref:`welfare`, :ref:`voga`.

 .. xfile:: ~/projects